A Belloo, Taikoz, first nations artists, good company arts & rpac collaboration

 SAND

-SAND fuses the stunning Japanese Taiko drumming and musicality of Taikoz (SYD) with intricate projection from globally acclaimed Good Company Arts (NZ) and Belloo’s award-winning fluid storytelling.
+SAND fuses the stunning Japanese Taiko drumming and musicality of Taikoz (Sydney) with intricate projection from globally acclaimed Good Company Arts (New Zealand) and Belloo’s award-winning fluid storytelling.

 Renowned for their ability to seamlessly blend global narratives with local wisdom, Belloo have drawn inspiration from Japan and the rich narratives of Quandamooka Country, guided by local Elder Uncle Norman Enoch, to take audiences on an epic poetic journey right to the heart of Straddie.